encode/django-rest-framework/docs/topics/third-party-resources.md

 Third Party Packages allow developers to share code that extends the functionality of Django REST framework, in order to support additional use-cases.

-We **support**, **encourage** and **strongly favour** the creation of Third Party Packages to encapsulate new behaviour rather than adding additional functionality directly to Django REST Framework.
+We **support**, **encourage** and **strongly favor** the creation of Third Party Packages to encapsulate new behavior rather than adding additional functionality directly to Django REST Framework.

-We aim to make creating Third Party Packages as easy as possible, whilst keeping the **simplicity** of the core API and ensuring that **maintenance** of the main project remains under control.
-If a Third Party Package proves popular it is relatively easy to move it into the main project; removing features is much more problematic.
+We aim to make creating third party packages as easy as possible, whilst keeping a **simple** and **well maintained** core API.
+By promoting third party packages we ensure that the responsibility for a package remains with its author.
+If a package proves suitably popular it can always be considered for inclusion into the core REST framework.

 If you have an idea for a new feature please consider how it may be packaged as a Third Party Package.
-We're always happy to dicuss ideas on the [Mailing List][discussion-group].
+We're always happy to discuss ideas on the [Mailing List][discussion-group].

 ## How to create a Third Party Package